V-Sekai/manuals/decisions/20240623-what-is-uro-backend.md

-# Proposed: Why did we build "Uro"?
+# Draft: Why did we build "Uro"?

 ## The Context